 A formal request for student teaching placement(s) is sent to the appropriate official at each school system.
 (Some teachers will ask to interview the student teaching applicant.
 The applicant will need to make individual arrangements for the interview.)
 The request form is then returned to the University with the name of the cooperating teacher(s) or the information that the request cannot be filled.
-Assignments are distributed as soon as they are received by the Field Experience and Assessment Coordinator.
+Most schools return these forms before the Spring Fling in April; assignments are distributed at that meeting if available.
 Teacher candidates should contact their cooperating teachers as soon as placements are known to introduce themselves and to get information about the first days of school.
 It is helpful for the teacher candidates to visit their cooperating teachers, if possible, before the school year ends.

-START OF SCHOOL EXPERIENCE (S.O.S)
+START OF SCHOOL EXPERIENCE (S.0.S)

-By the end of July of the student teaching year, the teacher candidate should again contact his/her cooperating teacher(s) to confirm dates for the beginning of the school year (the first four days of the teachers' contract), decide where to meet the cooperating teacher(s) the first day, make lunch arrangements, etc.
+By the end of July of the student teaching year, the teacher candidate should again contact their cooperating teacher(s) to confirm dates for the beginning of the school year (the first four days of the teachers' contract), decide where to meet the cooperating teacher(s) the first day, make lunch arrangements, etc.

 All teacher candidates are expected to "shadow" their cooperating teachers during at least the first four days of the teachers' contract.
-This experience allows the teacher candidate to see what is involved in opening the school year, meet students he/she will be teaching, and begin developing a professional relationship with the cooperating teacher(s).
+This experience allows the teacher candidate to see what is involved in opening the school year, meet students they will be teaching, and begin developing a professional relationship with the cooperating teacher(s).
 In situations where teacher candidates have two placements, the candidate will need to work with both cooperating teachers to establish the schedule for these first four days of school.